 Yes, but for reasons of safety they cannot join you in the CT scanning room except in special circumstances.

 We want to involve you in the decision about your care and treatment.
 The radiologist will explain the procedure and risks to you and give you the opportunity to ask questions.
-If you decide to go ahead you will be asked to sign a consent form.
+If you decide to go ahead with the biopsy you will be asked to sign a consent form.
 This states that you agree to the procedure and understand what it involves.
-If you decide you do not want this procedure you can change your mind at any time, even after signing the consent form.

 What happens during the procedure?

 You will be taken into the scanning room and made comfortable on the bed.
 You may be asked to lie on your back, side or front.
-This is dependent on where the biopsy is to be taken from so it is important for you make sure you are reasonably comfortable before the radiologist starts.
+This is dependent on where the biopsy is to be taken from so it is important for you make sure you are as comfortable as possible before the radiologist starts.
 You will need to lie as still as possible during the procedure.

 A scan will be taken of the relevant area to locate the exact position for the insertion of the biopsy needle.
 The skin over the area will be cleaned with antiseptic and then numbed using a local anaesthetic before the biopsy needle is inserted and the tissue sample taken.
 You may be asked to hold your breath during the procedure so it is important that you take the same ‘depth’ of breath each time.

-After the biopsy the area will be cleaned and a dressing put over the wound site.
+After the biopsy, the area will be cleaned and a dressing put over the wound site.

 Will the procedure be uncomfortable?